KU-Blockchain/old-KUBI-website/README.md

 # KUBI Website

-This repository is for Website 2.0 - our new website!
+This repository holds an earlier version of our recreated website, which is now out of date.
+Please reference our KUBI-website repo for the new version.

 The website will be able to integrate with the DAO, DeWork, Github, Discord, Notion, Storefront, and KUBI Calendar.